milestonesys/mipsdk-samples-plugin/SensorMonitor/README.md

 configuration.

 When these items have been configured, select Security \> Roles, and configure role settings for each relevant role.
-The Server Monitor items will be individually selectable for each role in the system.
+The Sensor Monitor items will be individually selectable for each role in the system.
 Inheritance is possible for quick setup.